 For more information, see Architecture for WAN.

-You can manage computers of mobile or roaming users who connect to your network using a VPN connection or through the Internet.
-The agent installed in their computers contacts the Central server installed in your network periodically.
+You can patch the computers of mobile or roaming users who connect to your network using a VPN connection or through the Internet.
+The agent installed in their computers contacts the Patch Manager Plus server installed in your network periodically.
 It gathers information about the necessary instructions and executes the same.
-It also updates the data and status information in the Central server.
+It also updates the data and status information in the Patch Manager Plus server.
 For more information, see Architecture for WAN.

 The computers within the same domain or workgroup should have a common set of credentials irrespective of the domains they are combined with.
 For more information, see Architecture for WAN and Architecture for LAN.